jhpce-jhu/jhpce_mkdocs/docs/slurm/getting-started.md

 # Introduction to SLURM

-See the latest [orientation document (pdf)](../orient/images/latest-orient.pdf) for examples of how to use SLURM to run jobs.
+See the latest [This Link](https://docs.google.com/presentation/d/1elMSTUdKws7FLVFK7vVV_AErA4brNSPX/pub){:target="_blank"} for examples of how to use SLURM to run jobs.

 Please check out other SLURM-related pages on this web site.
 There is already some great information here.